Non-Conformance Reporting: Efficiently Create Reports and Immediately Block Component Usage

 NCRs can be initiated within the SFV via a variety of mechanisms:

 Direct NCR Creation allows for Operations Support to add component serial numbers and supporting information.
-The live status of the components will be displayed, allowing the user to take necessary action.
+The live status of the components will be displayed, allowing the user to take the necessary action.

 Work Instruction Initiated NCRs are entered by shop floor team members who are executing the build process via the SFV.
 NCRs are one of the exceptions that can be filed directly from the instruction screen, without needing to leave the build process.
 Additionally, the SFV is able to take the known information about the location where the operator is working to feed into the NCR.